zaakeer1/E-Commerce-Market-Place/README.md

 ## **The following functionalities were implemented using REST APIs:**

-- Buyers and sellers can register as a new user
+- Buyers and sellers can register as a new user (/api/auth/register)

-- Registered users can login to the system
+- Registered users can login to the system (/api/auth/login)

-- Sellers can build a catalog of items, with each item having a name and price
+- Sellers can build a catalog of items, with each item having a name and price (/api/seller/create-catalog)

-- Buyers can GET a list of sellers
+- Buyers can GET a list of sellers (/api/buyer/list-of-sellers)

-- Buyers can GET a specific seller's catalog (list of items)
+- Buyers can GET a specific seller's catalog (/api/buyer/seller-catalog/:seller_id)

-- Buyers can create an Order that contains a list of items from the seller's catalog
+- Buyers can create an Order that contains a list of items from the seller's catalog (/api/buyer/create-order/:seller_id)

-- Sellers can GET a list of all orders they've received
+- Sellers can GET a list of all orders they've received (/api/seller/orders)

 Database: mongoBD atlas